×

 • Irish is spoken as a national language in: Ireland.

 You will also get to know the continents where Chinese and Irish speaking countries lie.
-Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Irish language is not available.
+Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Irish language is 25.
 Find all the information about these languages on Chinese and Irish.

 Chinese and Irish Language History